 Call abandonment is on the rise as call centers are being asked to do more with less, while facing increasing call volumes (growing at 20% per year).

-You can only tell customers that “your call matters to us, please be patient” so many times before they hang up the phone.
+You can only say, “Youre call matters to us, please be patient” to customers so many times before they hang up the phone, possible for good.

 By employing a call-back solution, customers can choose to receive a call when an agent is free, reducing abandonment and giving customers back what they value most – their time.